OPEN STAR CLUSTERS : 4 of 10

 Role of Open or Galactic Clusters

-Open Star Clusters have held the prominent rôle in the development of stellar astronomy, where the study of open clusters have particularly revealed much about the type and nature of stars.
-Such knowledge has made it possible for astronomers to understand the evolution of stars — from their first nebula bearing creation to their demise.
+Open Star Clusters have held the prominent rôle in the development of stellar astronomy.
+Studies have particularly revealed much about the type and nature of stars, having made it possible for astronomers to understand stellar evolution — from their first nebula bearing creation to their demise.
 This information has also been used to divulge the Milky Way structure.
-(19) Based on current evolution theory, stars are born in nebulae not in ones and twos, but in many hundred or thousands, forming the open galactic clusters.
-Most of the individual stars end up within star clusters as either single stars or as close orbiting binaries.
+(19) Based on current evolution theory, stars are born in nebulae not in ones and twos, but in many hundred or thousands, forming into open galactic clusters.
+Most of these individual stars within star clusters as either single stars or as close orbiting binaries.

 Astronomers can measure all the changes in the motion of individual stars within the open clusters, and then distinguish if the stars are actual members, or are merely field stars that happen to lie in the line of sight.
 These common proper motion (cpm) studies can only be made with photographic surveys.
 Attaching membership of individual stars to the star cluster cannot be directly understood unless we can measure the individual stars orbital paths within the cluster.
 Determining such motion will disclose true membership, but unveiling all true stellar motions can only be ascertained using the many photographic surveys of the heavens over the last one hundred years or so.
 (20) Photographic or CCD imaging can also reveal the physical or angular size of the cluster and the approximate number of stars.
 Most star cluster members are found to move at an average velocity of about 5 km.s-1.
 Most of the time it is relatively easy to tell stellar membership, as the measured space velocity will often appear quite different from the ‘average’ velocity of the cluster.
 Additional data from this technique can be determined by observing the Doppler shifts seen in stellar spectrum via spectroscopy.